Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 Januari 2025 00.21.12 UTC
+- WIB: Minggu, 5 Januari 2025 01.30.43 UTC
-- WITA: Minggu, 5 Januari 2025 01.21.12 UTC
+- WITA: Minggu, 5 Januari 2025 02.30.43 UTC
-- WIT: Minggu, 5 Januari 2025 02.21.12 UTC
+- WIT: Minggu, 5 Januari 2025 03.30.43 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: inspirational
+Kategori: success